You Can Fly!

 Date/Time: We run the ground school periodically throughout the year, call for next start date or check out our calendar of events .

 As a pilot, don't you wish your spouse or other regular right-seat passenger could help out with some of your workload?
 This course is meant for them.
 Once they complete our course, not only will they be more useful in the cockpit, but they'll also get more enjoyment out of flying with you.

 The course consists of 4 hours of ground school and two hours of flying.

 Date/Time: We run the ground school periodically throughout the year on Saturday mornings from 8am until noon.
 Call for next start date.
 The flight portion can be scheduled upon completion of the ground school.

 This class is a great introduction to aviation.
 The student will attend our full six-week Private Pilot ground school (see above) to build a solid foundation of aviation theory.
 Upon successful completion of the ground school, the student takes his first flight lesson to put what he's learned in the classroom to use in the cockpit.

 Date/Time: 6 weeks.
 Tuesday & Thursday evenings from 6:00pm to 9:00pm.
-Call for next start date.
+Call or view our events calendar to see our next Sport Pilot/Private Pilot Ground School class date, and to register.
 Flight portion of the class can be scheduled upon successful completion of the ground school.